Golden Retriever Street

 Q. How many years have you been breeding dogs?

 I have had breeding dogs since 2005.
 I did not have the greatest of starts.
 I knew nothing about health testing, registration, or quality.
 I was 10-11 years old and just had back yard breeders and little puppy mills as mentors.
 My first Goldens were Riley, Marshal and Sandy.
 Riley died in an accident a month after we got him.
-Marshal and Sandy came from puppy mills (I knew nothing about puppy mills at the time), were APRI registered, had no health testing in their lines that I knew of.
+Marshal and Sandy came from puppy mills (I knew nothing about puppy mills at the time), were APRI registered, had no health testing in their lines.
 At the time, all I cared about was my dogs and puppies and how much I loved them!
-My dad wanted them to pay for their own dog food so we sold the puppies for $50-$100 each to pay for food.
+My dad wanted them to pay for their own dog food, so we sold the puppies for $50-$100 each to pay for food.
 Sandy and Marshal had 4 beautiful litters and I loved each puppy SO much!
-Sandy lived to be 13 and Marshal is still going strong at 15 & 1/2.
+Sandy lived to be 13 and Marshal almost 16.
 But had I known then what I know now, none of that would have happened.
 I guess you just have to live and learn.
 When I got Merlin, I started looking into the health testing and started finding some good mentors!
 He was almost 3 before I learned that there was a difference between a practitioner and cardiologist.
 I didn't know much about the internet/computers or cell phones until after I was 20 years old, I was just never interested in those things, I was always too busy outside with the animals.
 Now that I know these things, none of my dogs will ever be bred again without all health testing being clear and normal on Hips, Elbows, Heart (will only ever be done by a cardiologist), eyes checked by an ophthalmologist and all DNA testing.

 Q. How many litters do you breed a year?